Robert C. Seacord: Career

 Seacord began programming professionally for IBM in 1984, working in processor development, then communications and operating system software, and software engineering.
 He led the Secure Coding Initiative in the CERT Division of Carnegie Mellon University's Software Engineering Institute (SEI) in Pittsburgh, Pennsylvania until 1991, working on the User Interface Project.
 He also has worked at the X Consortium in Cambridge, Massachusetts, where he developed and maintained code for the Common Desktop Environment and the X Window System.
 He returned to SEI in 1996, working on component-based software engineering and joined CERT in 2003.
 He left CERT and the SEI and joined NCC Group in 2015, as a Technical Director.

 Seacord was an adjunct professor in the Carnegie Mellon School of Computer Science and in the Information Networking Institute.
 He was also a part-time faculty member at the University of Pittsburgh.

-Seacord is on the Advisory Board for the Linux Foundation and a technical expert for the ISO/IEC JTC1/SC22/WG14 international standardization working group for the C programming language.
+Seacord is on the Advisory Board for the Linux Foundation and convenor for the ISO/IEC JTC1/SC22/WG14 international standardization working group for the C programming language.
 He co-wrote the 2016 Facebook osquery audit.

-In February 2022 Seacord joined Woven Planet Holdings, where he is Standardization Lead, working with Toyota and its suppliers on quality software development.
+In February 2022 Seacord joined Woven by Toyota, Inc., where he is Standardization Lead, working with Toyota and its suppliers on quality software development.